symwnn/flora_site_ecommerce/README.md

-# Flora - Site E-commerce Full Stack
+# Flora - Full Stack E-commerce Website

 Welcome to **Flora**, my e-commerce website project developed with passion as part of my coursework at Epitech Digital School.